 In order to achieve the linearization above we need to determine points $\mathbf{x}^0 \in V(p)$.
-The tools we use to determine approximations of such so-called "witness" points are the homotopy continuation methods of Sommese, Verschelde, and Wampler (37; 33).
+The tools we use to determine approximations of such points are the homotopy continuation methods of Sommese, Verschelde, and Wampler [34, 30].

-In (37), Sommese and Wampler outlined the development of a new field "Numerical Algebraic Geometry," which led to the development of homotopies to describe all irreducible (or the weaker equidimensional) components of the solution set of a polynomial system.
+Homotopy methods define families of systems, embedding a system to be solved in a family, and connecting it to a start system whose solutions are known or easier to compute.
+Numerical path tracking routines are then applied to follow the paths defined by the homotopy, and lead to all solutions of the system.
+In [34], Sommese and Wampler outlined the development of a new field "Numerical Algebraic Geometry," which led to the development of homotopies to describe all irreducible (or the weaker equi-dimensional) components of the solution set of a polynomial system.